 This policy comprehensively defines the ways that medical students' academic performance is assessed.
-This policy also outlines processes for remediating or otherwise responding to unsatisfactory performance, up to and including dismissal from the... more
+This policy also outlines processes for remediating or otherwise responding to unsatisfactory performance, up to and including dismissal from the College of Medicine - Tucson.

-- Honor Code Policy and Committee Procedures and Process for Dismissal This policy outlines the principles of academic integrity and the rules governing the student honor code committee. - Leave of Absence Policy (COM) Leave of Absence policy from the Educational Policy Committee. - Preclerkship Faculty Evaluation Policy - Student Appeals Committee Procedures
+Honor Code Policy and Committee Procedures and Process for Dismissal

+This policy outlines the principles of academic integrity and the rules governing the student honor code committee.

+- Preclerkship Faculty Evaluation Policy - Student Appeals Committee Procedures